wendawu158/JackJack/README.md

 Otherwise, you win, and your stake is doubled.

+## Assumptions

+We can always double, no matter what the cards on the table are.

+Splitting is always allowed for pairs

+Late surrender, i.e. surrender is given after dealer checks for blackjack.

+Dealer hits on soft 17

+1:1 payout for wins

+3:2 payout for blackjack

+Push for both blackjack

 # Strategy

 So, given this information, it should be pretty easy to create a strategy where we have an edge.

 Why?
 Because we know exactly where each card is in the game.
 If we start at the beginning of a shoe and play either heads-up[^3] or single-player, we know exactly which cards are discarded, in play, or in the shoe.

-Therefore, using this information, we can calculate the expected values for hitting or standing.
+Therefore, using this information, we can calculate the expected values for hitting, standing, doubling, splitting, or surrendering.

+## Standing

 The expected value of standing is very simple to calculate.
 Assuming the dealer does not already have blackjack (or ignoring blackjack as a possiblity entirely), we can calculate the probability of any run happening.